Genivia/ugrep/README.md

-    ugrep 1.1.6                      May 29, 2019                         UGREP(1)
+    ugrep 1.1.7                      July 02, 2019                        UGREP(1)

 For future updates
 ------------------

+- Speed improvements when reading files, e.g. by using `mmap` and/or the `reflex::Input` state instead of copying files line-by-line into a buffer as is currently done.
 - Skip hidden files and directories, e.g. dot files and Windows hidden files.
   However, skipping dot files and directories can already be done with `--exclude='.*'` and `--exclude-dir='.*'`, respectively.
 Windows hidden files are defined by their attributes returned by GetFileAttributesA.
 - Back-references are not supported.
-This will likely not be supported soon with the RE/flex library.
+This will likely not be supported any time soon in the RE/flex library.
 We could use Boost.Regex for this (using RE/flex `BoostMatcher` class), which is faster than PCRE2 but slower than RE/flex `Matcher` class.
 With Boost.Regex we can also support Perl-like matching as an option.
 - There are reported cases where lazy quantifiers misbehave when used in negative patterns, so it is best to avoid them unless the patterns are simple.